asyncapi/website/pages/docs/concepts/message.md

 ---

 ## What is a message?
-A message is a method of communication used to transmit or exchange information from a sender to the receiver through the use of channels.
+Message is a method of communication used to transmit or exchange information from a sender to the receiver through the use of channels.
+A message is generic and can also be defined as an event, command, or request.

 ## What is the purpose of message?